SOCIALIST ESTABLISHMENTS OF THE 20TH CENTURY:

 *) The misused name" communism "is characteristic of right-wing phraseology.
 No communism was anywhere and never, it is just a kind of limit notion of building an ideally just society (see below " Utopia").
 This deliberately erroneous name is misused to discredit a good idea based on a critique of mistakes and unsuccessful attempts to achieve it.
 It was not communism, but in fact only bureaucratic socialism ...

-Unfortunately, it is a sad fact that social development in society .zemích was accompanied by a series of negative phenomena , abuses and distortions - to enumerate them here would be "carrying coals to Newcastle" it for us zealously others do (and still generously added a přimýlejí).
-Because of the bad feedback and underestimation of the role of democracy in leaders were often given not only incompetent people , but often dishonest and selfish people- in fact, internally "right-wing" careerists.
-These people have their indelible share of guilt in stagnation, as well as in a series of touches and injustices that leave their victims with psychological and moral trauma throughout their lives.
-Although there were many times fewer people affected in this way than was claimed after the coup (as always, when given the opportunity, those who were punished by the law shout the most) , the moral damage was great - they contributed significantly to the discrediting of a good idea .
+Unfortunately, it is a sad fact that social development in socialistic counties has been accompanied by a series of negative phenomena , abuses and distortions - to enumerate them here would be "carrying wood into the forest", other are eagerly doing it for us (and thare still generously adding and inventing).
+Because of the bad feedback and underestimation of the role of democracy in leaders were often given not only incompetent people , but often dishonest and selfish people - in fact, internally "right-wing" careerists.
+These people have their indelible share of guilt in stagnation, as well as in a series of blunders and injustices that leave their victims with psychological and moral trauma throughout their lives.
+Although there were many times fewer people affected in this way than was claimed after the coup (as always, when given the opportunity, mos shouted those, who were righly punished) , the moral damage was great - they contributed significantly to the discrediting of a good idea .

 The bureaucratization not only of social life, but also of the productive and economic spheres, led to fatal inflexibility , impenetrability of initiative and innovation, disgust of people who were able and willing to do something for society or for their field.
 Executives and officials (party, economic, production) became "apparatchiks", alienated and rising above the people who appointed and worked for them.
 People with selfish morals triumphed; honest and self-sacrificing people often became the target of ridicule.
 In short, the exact opposite of what was to be the goal of socialist reforms.
 In the production sphere, this naturally led to stagnation , to the lagging behind of the technical level of products, to the loss of competitiveness on world markets.

 The internal causes of failure are certainly very significant.
-But the outside is often forgotten causes.
+But external causes are often forgotten.
 For an objective view, we must realize the overall situation and balance of power of the socialist countries.
 The starting position of these countries was incomparably worse than the position of the rich developed western countries.
-The capital-controlled governments of these rich countries did not see the new people's democracies as partners who should show the advantages of the path in equal competition (from which these Western countries could also take over), but did everything to eliminate their economies and cultural influence.
+The capital-controlled governments of these rich countries did not see the new people's democracies as partners, who should show the advantages of the path in equal competition (from which these Western countries could also take over), but did everything to eliminate their economies and cultural influence.
 In this unequal balance of power , in the "cold war" that was imposed on us, we did not have a chance for a long time.
 And, of course, this also had a negative impact on the internal political climate - there was a tendency to suppress any disagreement and criticism for fear of destabilization controlled from the outside (sometimes it was justified, often it was unfortunately also an excuse enforced by incompetent officials) .

 Very unfavorable conditions: from start to finish !